aspeakman/SolisControl/README.md

   solis_flux_times:
     forecast_remaining: 'energy_production_today_remaining' # entity id of solar forecast remaining energy today (kWh) - in 'sensor' domain
     morning_requirement: 11 # target kWh level (solar predicted + battery stored) at morning charge period
+    # zero means morning charging will be actively turned off each day (use a negative number to disable any action in the morning)
     evening_requirement: 4 # target kWh level (solar predicted + battery stored) at evening discharge period
+    # zero means evening discharging will be actively turned off each day (use a negative number to disable any action in the evening)
     cron_before: 20 # minutes before start of periods below to set charging/discharging times
     forecast_uplift: 1.0 # multiplication factor for forecast values if they prove to be pessimistic or optimistic
     solis_control:
       key_secret: !secret solis_key_secret
       key_id: !secret solis_key_id